Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Existence of Axially Symmetric Solutions

 To prove Theorem \ref{thm1}, we also need to establish the following Pohozaev identity.

 \begin{lem} Suppose $u_\va(x)=Q(x)+v_\va(x)$ is a solution of \eqref{GP-4} as $\va\to0$, where $\|v_\va\|_\va\to 0$ as $\va\to 0$.
 Then $u_\va(x)$ satisfies the following Pohozaev identity:

 \end{lem}

-Multiply \eqref{GP-4} by $x\cdot\nabla\bar u_{\va}$, integrate over $\R^N$ and then take its real part, which yields Lemma \ref{lem2.6}.
+Lemma \ref{lem2.6} can be proved by multiplying \eqref{GP-4} with $x\cdot\nabla\bar u_{\va}$, integrating over $\R^N$ and then taking its real part.
 We omit the detailed proof for simplicity.
 Employing above lemmas, we next finish the proof of Theorem \ref{thm1}.

 0.05truein

 {\bf Proof of Theorem \ref{thm1}.} Let $0\le \Omega <\infty$ be fixed.
 Following Lemma \ref{lem2.5}, we obtain that for sufficiently small $\va>0$, there exists a solution $u_\va(x)=Q(x)+v_\va(x)$ of \eqref{GP-4}, where $v_\va\in F_\va$ satisfies \eqref{02.14}.
 Denote